ava-labs/avalanche-docs/docs/apis/avalanchejs/manage-x-chain-keys.md

 ## Working with Keypairs {#working-with-keypairs}

-The X-Chain’s KeyPair has standardized KeyPair functionality.
+The X-Chain&rsquo;s KeyPair has standardized KeyPair functionality.
 The following operations are available on any KeyPair that implements this interface.

 ```ts
 let address = keypair.getAddress(); //returns Buffer